 If there is no group near you, talk to someone in a Nar-Anon meeting and ask if they would be willing to sponsor a Narateen group.

 What materials are available for Narateen members, sponsors and groups?

-At this time, Nar-Anon does not have Narateen literature; groups use Alateen materials along with conference approved literature.
+At this time, Nar-Anon does not have Narateen recovery literature; groups use Alateen materials along with conference approved literature.
 As members read or study Alateen literature, they change the word alcoholism to addiction, drinking to using, and alcoholic to addict.
-Refer to Narateen Group page for information about Narateen Materials.
+Refer to Narateen Meeting Page for information about Narateen Materials.

 Questions?
 Need more Information?
 Need member or group support?

 Contact the World Service Narateen Committee at Narateen@Nar-Anon.org

 Narateen and Nar-Anon Members Interested in Narateen Service see Narateen Meeting Page